flyisland/gitaly/doc/raft.md

 The data size and workload of partitions vary significantly.
 For example, a partition containing a monorepo and its forks can dominate a server's resource usage and traffic.
 As a result, replication factors and routing tables are designed at the partition level.
 Each partition can define its own replication constraints, such as locality and optional storage capacity (e.g., HDD or SSD).
+Customizable resources for the data and workload on a partition is the main benefit of Gitaly Cluster (Raft).

 ## Partition identity and membership management